hussrj/static-next-site/_posts/juice-shop.md

   url: '/ogrjhuss.png'
 ---

+## Quick note for those working with Large Language Models (LLMs)
+As of 2023-06-02, there is a draft version of the Top 10 List for Large Language Models.
+You can review the draft at https://owasp.org/www-project-top-10-for-large-language-model-applications/descriptions/.
+You can perform testing that includes LLMs (vulnerability and traffic-based analysis) using Burp Suite + BurpGTP: https://burpgpt.app/

 ## A security playground

 The Juice Shop project is hosted at https://owasp.org/www-project-juice-shop/.
 They describe it as "probably the most modern and sophisticated insecure web application."
 For myself, I'm interested in seeing and exploiting real-world examples of security flaws.